mvanwinkleias/repo_layout_demo1/README.md

 a Bash wrapper for it.

 Put it in src/bin.
 You've already created the layout.
 That's where stuff you run should go.
-This costed you nothing above what you were doing before.
+This costs you nothing.
+You already created a layout.
+Use it.

 ```
 .